gbroxey/blog/_posts/2023-04-09-lucy-fenwick.md

 [^1]: The author here claims the given algorithm runs in $$O(x^{2/3})$$ time - this is possible using a trick similar to the one we are going to describe here.
 The analysis of our plain Lucy algorithm basically applies to this author's algorithm and shows it runs in $$O(x^{3/4})$$ time which is still good.

 [^2]: I looked and actually can't find a reference for this so I'll probably write something on it at some point.

+[^3]: The function `isqrt()` uses the Babylonian algorithm and belongs in [a utility file](https://github.com/gbroxey/blog/blob/main/code/utils/iops.nim) available in the blog's repository.